We are working to create a sustainable future for our community.

 Our green power pricing program, Greenergy, was the first of its kind when it launched in 1997.

-While the program has changed throughout the years, it’s still focused on the same goal – giving customers options to get up to 100% of their electricity needs from renewable and carbon-free energy sources like wind, sun and hydro.
+While the program has changed throughout the years, it’s still focused on the same goal – giving customers options to get up to 100% of their electricity needs from renewable sources like wind and sun.

-SMUD offers two levels of participation in Greenergy.
+SMUD offers three levels of participation in Greenergy.